JRaptor11/smart-car-autonomous-platform/README.md

 The vehicle successfully demonstrated real-time autonomous lane following using fully onboard embedded perception and control systems during outdoor testing and public project demonstrations.

+### Full Validation Run

+The complete autonomous validation run is available in the repository Releases section.

 ---

 ## Validation & Testing